 A Chapter 13 Bankruptcy is often referred to as a “reorganization” for consumer debtors.
-It is usually used by people who either do not qualify under Chapter 7 because their incomes are too high; or those who are in fear of losing their homes to foreclosure because they are several months behind on their mortgages.
-There are some who are current on their mortgage and would qualify under Chapter 7, but choose a Chapter 13 Bankruptcy to eliminate a second mortgage (this cannot be done is every case – it is discussed more fully below).
+It is typically used by people who either do not qualify under Chapter 7 because their incomes are too high or those who are in fear of losing their homes to foreclosure because they are several months behind on their mortgages.
+There are some who are current on their mortgage and would qualify under Chapter 7but choose a Chapter 13 Bankruptcy to eliminate a second mortgage if possible.

-- Arrears are repaid through Chapter 13 Plan (over 3 – 5 year period)
+- Arrears are repaid through Chapter 13 Plan (over 3 to 5-year period)